-- What is the most genuine Italian food?
+- What is the most authentic Italian food?

-Every Region has got its own typical dishes- a lot of them are not described in any guidebooks, but they are really delicious, unforgettable.
-Here there are just a few to make you droll:
+Every region has its own typical dishes; a lot of them are not described in any guidebooks, but they are really delicious and unforgettable.
+Here are just a few favorites to make you drool:

 - Neapolitan pizza